Download Complete Bulletin (1.2 MB)

 Mole drainage, Design, Clay soils, Farm machinery, Soil types, Drainage Systems, South West Irrigation Area (W.A.), Western Australia

 Bioresource and Agricultural Engineering | Environmental Engineering | Soil Science

 Bennett, D L, George, R, and Russell, B. (2005), Mole drainage for increased productivity in the south west irrigation area.
-Department of Agriculture and Food, Western Australia, Perth.
+Department of Primary Industries and Regional Development, Western Australia, Perth.
 Bulletin 4610.

 Maps are not included as part of the complete document download.
 If this report contains a map, it will be available in the individual parts list below.